Replicable-MARL/MARLlib/docs/source/handbook/intro.rst

 * it guarantees excellent efficiency in both the training and sampling process.
 * it provides trained results, including learning curves and pretrained models specific to each task and algorithm's combination, with finetuned hyper-parameters to guarantee credibility.

-Before getting start, please make sure you've installed the fundamentally required dependency by following the :ref:`basic-installation`.
+Before starting, please ensure you've installed the fundamentally required dependency by following the :ref:`basic-installation`.
-Environment specific description is maintained in :ref:`env`.
+The environment-specific description is maintained in :ref:`env`.
 :ref:`quick-start` gives some basic examples.

 Citing MARLlib